* Psychiatric Abuse - Astraea's Resources and Controversy

 Judi Chamberlain: Confessions of a Noncompliant Patient "I was presumed not to be able to take care of myself, not to be able to make decisions in my own best interest, and to need mental health professionals to run my life for me.
 For this total disregard of my wishes and feelings, I was expected to be appreciative and grateful.
 In fact, anything less was tacked as a further symptom of my illness..."

 L.J.
 Davis: An Encyclopedia of Insanity Brilliant article on the idiocies perpetuated by the Diagnostic and Statistical Manual of Mental Disorders.
-Did you know you could be sent up for shyness, bad handwriting or drinking too much coffee?
+Did you know you can be sent up for shyness, bad handwriting or drinking too much coffee?
+Also see Criticism of America's Diagnostic Bible by Michael J. Conner -- this gives you more info as to how the DSM is used and misused.
+This is why so many doctors are abandoning the damn thing.

 P. Guillaume: The Double Bind This is, at gut level, about crazymaking behavior.
 Addresses exactly what happens in emotional abuse, and suggests that not all schizophrenia is biochemical but can be caused by the crazymaking behavior of others.
 One of the hard lessons we personally have learned in life is that other people can make you feel crazy.
 See also Al Siebert's article below.